scikit-hep/pyhepmc/README.rst

 **pyhepmc is Pythonic and Jupyter notebook-friendly**

-pyhepmc is a hand-crafted mapping of C++ code to Python, [see documentation for details](https://scikit-hep.org/pyhepmc/reference.html).
+pyhepmc is a hand-crafted mapping of C++ code to Python, `see documentation for details <https://scikit-hep.org/pyhepmc/reference.html>`_.
 Python idioms are supported where appropriate.
 The classes are designed to render well in Jupyter notebooks.
 IO is simplified.
 Events can be visualized in Jupyter notebooks.

 **pyhepmc supports visualizations powered by graphviz**